Alert

 Essence of Transaction

 The proposed changes alter the long-standing essence of the transaction position that the comptroller has utilized in determining what was a taxable data processing service.
-Modifications to the rule include allowing the comptroller to exercise judgement on the service provided rather than the true object of what the customer is seeking.
+Modifications to the rule include allowing the comptroller to exercise judgment on the service provided rather than the true object of what the customer is seeking.
 The proposed rule also added the term “nontaxable related services” and emphasizes that a single charge for both taxable and nontaxable related services is taxable if the taxable portion represents more than 5% of the total charge.

 The proposed changes would also clarify the sourcing of data processing services with respect to in-state and out-of-state use as well as clarify the local level sourcing for in-state use.